FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/templates-manager/rpc_apply-template/readme.md

 - **leaf-list-values**: List of values - it can be used only with leaf-lists.
 Special characters ('\$', '{', '}') must be escaped.

-Description of output RPC fields:
+RPC output fields:

-- Successful response: returns http status code 200 without fields.
+- Successful response: Returns http status code 200 without fields.

-- Failed response: returns http status code 400-500 and error with fields shown below:
+- Failed response: Returns http status code 400-500 and error with the following fields:
    - **error-type** : Type of the error.
    - **error-tag** : Tag of the error, also determining http status code.
    - **error-message** : Description of the error that occurred during application of template.
    - **error-info** : Additional information related to error.
 For example, node identification, topology identification.

-The following sequence diagram and nested activity diagram show process of 'apply-template' RPC in detail.
+The following sequence diagram and nested activity diagram show process of the `apply-template` RPC in detail.

 ![RPC apply-template](rpc_apply-template/apply_template.svg)

 ![Processing template configuration](processing_template.svg)

-## RPC Examples
+## RPC examples

-### Successful Example
+### Successful example

-Successful application of the template 'service\_group' to 2 UniConfig nodes - 'R1' and 'R2'.
+Successful application of the `SERVICE_GROUP` template to two UniConfig nodes (R1 and R2).

 ```bash RPC Request
 curl --location --request PUT 'http://localhost:8181/rests/operations/template-manager:apply-template' \